Community Platform

 • Ensuring the Police Transition continues to progress well.
 We need to deliver a Police Service that is reliable, professional and effective.
 Base services that are equivalent to what was offered under the RCMP contract should be delivered at our below the cost of maintaining the RCMP.
 Investments in enhanced levels of service need to have their benefits carefully weighed to their costs.

 • Set budgets which led to the average residential property’s tax going up at less than half the rate of inflation.
 This was accomplished despite inflation, ballooning RCMP costs, large cuts in provincial funding, and new services such as the Outdoor Pool and Mobile Outreach Program.
+Key to this success was Council undertaking Service Level reviews to best align services with resident priorities and Administration modernising systems and processes to be able to achieve operational efficiency.

 • Enhanced regional collaboration with other municipalities, including negotiating Cost Sharing Agreements for recreation and culture with the County